ppy/osu-wiki/news/2023-01-01-osumonthly-6.md

 Of course we did not port only the news section of the Skinners' Bulletin, but also the beloved skins of the month section in which we will continue to feature 3 skins every month, although we have cut down on its length.
 So without further ado lets get into this months skins.

 - [ALTITUDE](https://osu.ppy.sh/community/forums/topics/1684016?n=1): This skin contains a nice mix of glowy minimalism and grunge aesthetics, with great use of techniques commonly seen in UI design
-- [io15](https://osu.ppy.sh/community/forums/topics/1688412?n=1): While still a work in progress, this skin shows off its flat abstract theme quite well, while also being reinforced with nice patterns and paint splashes
+- [io15](https://osu.ppy.sh/community/forums/topics/1688412?n=1): Being very recently finished, this skin based around a Hololive VTuber named Airani Iofifteen manages to show off its flat abstract theme quite well, while also being reinforced with nice patterns and paint splashes
 - [INGENIUM X](https://osu.ppy.sh/community/forums/topics/1697586?n=1): A skin with a minimalist approach inspired by Ingenium from My Hero Academia, with bold shapes and gradients mimicking the heat levels seen on thermal cameras

 Check out a showcase of all of the skins below: